grafana/grafana-infinity-datasource/docs/sources/setup/installation.md

 # Installing Infinity data source plugin

-There are multiple ways to install this plugin into your grafana instance
+There are multiple ways to install this plugin into your Grafana instance

 ## Install from grafana.com